jschomay/httpacman/notes.md

 - directional speed goes over the player speedlimit.
 Not really a big deal, but if you want to fix it, check the length of the combined vy/vx vectors against the speedlimit before adding the acceleration instead of just checking vy and vx individually

-- Detect error: getaddrinfo ENOTFOUND from request module -- handle it better...

 - Impliment timeout in server to give up on slow urls and try again

 - we're using a lot of libraries that all polute the global space... use something like requirejs?